-3. Visit Cerro Colorado Galapagos Breeding Centre on the island of San Cristobal -the top attraction in the Galapagos Islands
+4. Visit Cerro Colorado Galapagos Breeding Centre on the Island of San Cristobal -the top attraction in the Galapagos Islands

-Visit Cerro Colorado – a Centre that was built for the breeding of the giant tortoises.
-The informative Visitors Centre explains about their programs for preservation and reproduction of the endemic giant tortoises.
+Visit Cerro Colorado – a Centre that was built for the breeding of giant tortoises.
+The informative Visitors Centre explains its programs for the preservation and reproduction of endemic giant tortoises.
 You will be able to view the varying stages of tortoises in their growth development.